The Best Receivers for Turntables

 Key Features

-• 9.2 Channel Audio: Experience immersive sound with nine channels and powerful 125W per channel output.
+• 9.2 Channel Audio: Delivers immersive surround sound with 125W per channel for a powerful audio experience.

-• 3D Audio Format Support: Compatible with various high-quality 3D audio formats for a rich and dynamic listening experience.
+• 3D Audio Format Support: Compatible with various 3D audio formats, ensuring an enhanced and dynamic listening experience.

 Summary

-The Marantz AVR SR7015 is a powerhouse of an AV receiver, delivering 125W per channel across its impressive 9.2 channels.
-With 8K/60Hz pass-through, it’s perfect for those of us who want to enjoy stunning visuals and immerse ourselves in a rich audio experience.
+The Marantz AVR SR7015 is a powerhouse of a 9.2 channel AV receiver, delivering an impressive 125W per channel.
+I love that it supports 8K/60Hz pass-through, making it perfect for those of us who want to enjoy the latest in home theater technology.

 Buying Guide: How to Choose the Best Receivers for Turntables